West Arkeen: Early life

 Aaron West Arkeen was born in Neuilly-sur-Seine, France.
 He was the son of Morris Arkeen, a retired U. S. Army Master Sergeant.
-He grew up in San Diego, California, with his older brother, Abe.
+He initially lived in Texas, until his parents divorced, moving to San Diego, California, with his father and older brother, Abe.

 Arkeen suffered from craniosynostosis, a birth defect in which the skull grows irregularly, often constricting brain growth.
 The condition required surgery, from which he fully recovered, but left an ear-to-ear scar over the crown of Arkeen's head.

-Arkeen's mother abandoned him after the surgery and was a non-factor in his life, contributing to his later substance abuse.
+According to his brother, Arkeen's mother abandoned him after the surgery and was a non-factor in his life, contributing to his later substance abuse.

 Arkeen began playing guitar when he was 14 years old.
 He took a single guitar lesson and was a self-taught musician.
 He cited Elton John, John Lennon, Jimi Hendrix, Earth, Wind, and Fire, and Ted Nugent as musical influences from his youth.

 Arkeen worked briefly in the oil industry in East Texas and as a slot machine repairman in Las Vegas.
 In 1986, he relocated to Los Angeles, where he worked as a house painter for a day job while pursuing a music career.

 In an LA Weekly profile on Arkeen, Wendy Lou Gosse - his partner for nine years - described the couple "going to see bands at local clubs and bring friends back to jam and write, sometimes deep into the next day."